claytonpeters/stack/README.md

 * Timed cue triggers to fire at a given date/time, optionally repeatng

 Outputs:
-* PulseAudio (also work with PipeWire via PipeWire PulseAudio plugin)
+* PulseAudio (also works with PipeWire via PipeWire PulseAudio plugin)
 * ALSA

 PulseAudio is set as the default output device with a common 2-channel, 44.1kHz